 When the new school year begins in August, there will be a new law in effect to help protect students from bullying/cyber-bullying.
 Recently, Johnna Baker was interviewed by Mike Dubberly on "Good Day Alabama" on WBRC-6 about HB366, a comprehensive anti-bullying law which passed the state legislature last March.
 This new Alabama law will require school programs on anti-bullying/cyber-bullying.

-Johnna Baker's new book Please Do Not Bully Me, I'm Just Like You, Don't You See will be available on Amazon.com coming soon in August, 2018.
+Johnna Baker's new book Please Do Not Bully Me, I'm Just Like You, Don't You See is available for purchase on Amazon.com.
 This book was written by Johnna Baker especially for school administrators, teachers and parents.

 To watch the interview on WBRC-6 Good Day Alabama, click the link below: